 When anywhere can become your office, it’s difficult to create spaces that don’t feel like the office!

 If you get a call asking for you to do something and you just so happen to have your laptop in your bag, it becomes tempting to start work whenever and wherever you are.
 If you’re working from home, then the line between relaxation and work becomes blurred too.
-If you’re travelling and working it’s also the same.
+If you’re traveling and working it’s also the same.
 Add on top the extra stress that airports, hotels, accommodation, and the digital nomad life brings, then you get a real recipe for overworking and ultimately experiencing burnout.

 We also need to think about the support network that people working in an office naturally have.
 A quick 5-minute coffee break with your colleagues can really help you after a stressful meeting.
-After work drinks or social events also help you to unwind.
+After-work drinks or social events also help you to unwind.
 But if you’re working from home it’s a lot more difficult for any of these things to happen organically.

 So how do we make sure your remote job doesn’t lead to burnout?